-If you’ve been stopping by here, you probably already know that I’m a sucker for noodles.
+If you’ve been stopping by here, you probably already know I’m a glutton for noodles in every form.
+I’m talking soups, stir-fries, anything slurpy and carb-heavy, I’m always here for it.
 I feel like I’ve said that so many times already.
 Recently, I even shared a review of my last Pad Thai experience, and ever since then, I haven’t been able to stop thinking about it.

 What is Pad Thai?